 An international agricultural company continues its long-standing relationship with Deloitte to ensure a smooth transition to Workday Human Capital Management (HCM) after two significant acquisitions.

-Deloitte assembled team members from the United States, Brazil, and Uruguay to manage several HCM harmonization initiatives that included shared services, benefits, talent management, and organizational design.
+Deloitte assembled team members from the United States, Brazil, and Uruguay to manage several HCM harmonisation initiatives that included shared services, benefits, talent management and organisational design.
 Together, the team adapted the existing global and local solution to support the new populations brought into Workday.
 The scope of the project included aligning the acquired companies with the global Workday HCM processes.

-When the Workday implementation went live, they celebrated having a total of approximately 13,000 employees in six countries on board with a modernized, cloud-based platform.
-Workday HCM allowed the company to have a centralized HR system practically right out of the gate.
-For the employees impacted by the acquisition, their experience moved quickly to complete the integration and they were able to easily access benefits, schedule time off, and check payroll status.
-The company emphasized Deloitte’s experience and insight regarding the local business practices and culture.
-The team brought Workday expertise, plus an understanding of local taxes, governance, and languages.
+When the Workday implementation went live, they celebrated having a total of approximately 13,000 employees in six countries on board with a modernised, cloud-based platform.
+Workday HCM allowed the company to have a centralised HR system practically right out of the gate.
+For the employees impacted by the acquisition, their experience moved quickly to complete the integration and they were able to easily access benefits, schedule time off and check payroll status.
+The company emphasised Deloitte’s experience and insight regarding the local business practices and culture.
+The team brought Workday expertise, plus an understanding of local taxes, governance and languages.